roop/citron/docs/index.md

  3. Use the parser

-    You can then use the parser class in your code, and provide it with inputs.
-You can optionally use Citron's lexer to generate the inputs for the parser.
+    We can then use the parser class in our code, and provide it with inputs.
+We can optionally use Citron's lexer to generate the inputs for the parser.

-    See [_The Parsing Interface_](parsing-interface/) for information on how your code should use the parser.
+    See [_The Parsing Interface_](parsing-interface/) for information on how we can use the parser in our code.

 ## Examples